 Sony Camera Bodies

-There are different quality levels of camera lenses that vary from the quality of glass, aperture range, and mechanics.
+There are different camera lenses that vary from the quality of glass, aperture range, and mechanics.
 Higher quality glass and mechanics allow for sharper images and the aperture range affects the amount of bokeh and focus in the image.

-If there’s anything you take away from prime lenses is that they make a great portrait lens!
-And not only that, prime lenses are a great way to teach you to not rely on a zoom lens to get closer to your subject, but rather have you move around to get various shots.
+If there’s one thing to remember about prime lenses it’s that they make a great portrait lens.
+And prime lenses are a great way to teach you to not rely on a zoom lens to get closer to your subject, but rather have you move around to get various shots.
 Although zoom lenses have their place (we’ll get into that in a bit), they can make for a lazy photographer if relied on too much.
 Primes are also quick and more intuitive than zoom lenses.

 Canon Prime Lenses